NTCSA has launched a transformative initiative to prepare and certify future market participants:

 • Investors

-In line with the Market Code and the NTCSA’s commitment to system integrity and participant readiness, only individuals who have successfully completed the SAWEM School and received accreditation will be eligible to participate in the SAWEM market.
+In line with the Market Code and the NTCSA’s commitment to system integrity and participant readiness, only individuals who have successfully completed the SAWEM School and received certification will be eligible to participate in the SAWEM market.

 This applies to Independent Power Producers (IPPs), aggregators, traders, large customers, and other entities wishing to operate within the market framework.